-The Benefit Chart describes your copayment or coinsurance for prescription drugs themselves.
-An additional copayment or coinsurance applies for the provider's services if you require that a provider administer self-administered drugs, as described in other applicable sections of this Policy or your Benefit Chart.
+The Benefit Chart section of this Policy describes your copayment or coinsurance for prescription drugs themselves.
+An additional copayment or coinsurance applies for the provider's services if you require that a provider administer self-administered drugs, as described in other applicable sections of this Policy.
 For these purposes, "self-administered drugs" are drugs that do not meet the definition of "professionally administered drugs."